lilpolymath/portfolio/posts/expectations.md

 thumbnail: /image/expectations.jpeg
 tags: Life, Personal
 slug: expectations
+description: About Expectations and how to reduce the rate of getting disappointed.
 ---

 Expectation defined as a strong belief that something will happen or be the case.
 Sometimes our expectations can be realistic or not.
 As human beings, we all have expectations one way or the other, in our finances, our academics, our relationships, etc. It sums up why we do whatever we do.
 And what determines the frequency of our mood swings is how the graph of expectations fluctuates.

 ### Expectations and Depression